TheStig294/100-more-randomats-pack-1/README.md

 Changed name from "Simon Says", changed the "leader" to only be picked once, or after the leader dies\
 \
 _ttt_randomat_simonsays_ - Default: 1 - Whether this randomat is enabled

+# Randomats made by "Arch"
+**The mod these randomats come from: [Steam Workshop::Randomat Plus](https://steamcommunity.com/sharedfiles/filedetails/?id=1461821324)**
+## Explosive spectating
+Spectators can explode props they posses (left click)\
+Changed name from "Pyro-possession - middle click to go boom!", updated to work with randomat 2.0\
+\
+_ttt_randomat_explosivespectate_ - Default: 1 - Whether this randomat is enabled

+## Unconventional Healing
+Fall, fire and explosion damage heals!\
+Changed name from "Pyromaniac - fire heals!" and added fall and fire damage to heal\
+\
+_ttt_randomat_unconventional_ - Default: 1 - Whether this randomat is enabled

+# Randomats made by "HagenSNKL"
+**The mod these randomats come from: [Workshop::TTT Randomat](https://steamcommunity.com/sharedfiles/filedetails/?id=662342819)**
+## ...% More Speed, Jump Height and Health for everyone!
+Increases speed, jump height, and current health for everyone by a set percentage\
+\
+_ttt_randomat_speedjumphealth_ - Default: 1 - Whether this randomat is enabled\
+_randomat_speedjumphealth_multiplier_ - Default: 50 - Percent multiplier to stats

+## Everyone with a karma damage penalty will explode in ... seconds!
+Explodes all players with a damage penalty from karma, a set amount of seconds after activation.\
+Changed name from "A Random Person will explode every ... seconds!
+Watch out!
+(EXCEPT DETECTIVES)", not random anymore and only targets players with karma penalties, notifies when time is up rather than who exploded\
+\
+_ttt_randomat_kexplode_ - Default: 1 - Whether this randomat is enabled\
+_randomat_kexplode_timer_ - Default: 60 - The time until imperfect karma players explode

+# Randomats made by "Miko0l"
+**The mod these randomats come from: [Steam Workshop:: [TTT2] Xtra Randomat Events](https://steamcommunity.com/sharedfiles/filedetails/?id=2224127289)**
+## BAWK!
+Turns everyone's models into chickens, corpses disappear on death, a set amount of health, and everyone makes chicken noises.\
+Converted to work with randomat 2.0 rather than TTT2, added much more chicken sounds, fixed playermodels not being reset at the start of the next round, removed zombie chicken\
+\
+_ttt_randomat_chickens_ - Default: 1 - Whether this randomat is enabled\
+randomat_chickens_hp - Default: 60 - The HP players are set to\
+randomat_chickens_sc - Default: 0.25 - The fraction of size players are shrunk to\
+randomat_chickens_sp - Default: 0.75 - The movement speed multiplier